Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2013

 Here’s what I did

 Soften butter.
 Add it to a large mixing bowl with canola oil.
-I was making 5 batches of this recipe so don’t let the amounts scare you off!
+Add sugar, powdered sugar, eggs, cream of tartar, salt and baking soda.

 Add vanilla and almond extracts.